pgmorales76/reading_notes_301/reading_notes_301_class_10.md

 ## Things I Want to Know More About

-### Is the data structure for the call stack, including FILO, similar with other technologies, or is it different?
+### Is the data structure for the call stack, including LIFO, similar with other technologies, or is it different?

 ### Should a debugger statement always be included in your code?